Thief (2014 video game): Gameplay

 In the game, the player must rely on stealth to overcome various challenges, and remain in the shadows to avoid being detected by hostile enemies.

 The player controls Garrett, a master thief, through a series of missions, most of which are focused around stealing from the rich.
 As with the previous games in the series, players must use stealth to overcome challenges, while violence is left as a minimally effective last resort.

 There are a variety of routes through each level and the player is able to utilize a variety of playing styles to traverse them.
-The game offers many ways to distract or kill guards, such lighting barrels of oil, for example.
+The game offers ways to distract or kill guards, such as lighting barrels of oil, for example.
 Levels contain coins and valuable objects which Garrett can steal; these are converted into money which can be spent on equipment and upgrades.
 Garrett can pickpocket guards and other characters.
 The player may evade guards by hiding in shadows or around corners and is able to peek around edges and through keyholes to track the movements of enemies.
 Once Garrett is spotted, guards and other non-player characters will attempt to hunt him down.
 The developers have stated that the game's artificial intelligence is aware of the level design, and as such, guards will know in advance of potential hiding spots that the player may utilize.

 The player may enter a "Focus" mode, which provides several advantages.
 It enhances Garrett's vision, highlighting pipes that can be climbed, or candles that can be put out to make the area darker.
 Focus can slow down time, so that Garrett can steal more effectively while pickpocketing.
 Garrett can use Focus to push enemies or perform debilitating attacks.
 It can be further upgraded over the course of the game.

 Garrett carries a blackjack, used to knock guards unconscious; a collapsible, compound bow, which can be used for both combat and non-lethal purposes such as distracting guards; and a claw, which can be used to grapple onto higher ledges.

-An experience point system for the in-game growth of the character was meant to be used in the final game, but was later scrapped after negative feedback from fans, and to reflect the fact that the character was already a master thief.
+An experience point system for the in-game growth of the character was meant to be used in the final game, and was later scrapped after negative feedback from fans, and to reflect the fact that the character was already a master thief.